Asymmetry Analysis of Bilateral Shapes: Hypothesis tests

-An advantage of this compare-then-combine approach versus combine-and-compare is that if the null hypothesis is rejected, then simultaneous confidence intervals can be constructed to identify those features on which the two groups significantly differ.
-The selection procedure in spirit is similar to Tukey's method \citep{tukey1949} in ANOVA though in ANOVA a separate test statistic is used for each pairwise difference between main effects.
-Here, a separate test statistic for each $j$ is more appropriate since all features in unsigned elementary feature vector $\bm a$ have different biology.
-An illustration is given below for the smile data.
+For compare-then-combine approach, we use a similar selection procedure to Tukey's method \citep{tukey1949} in ANOVA though in ANOVA a separate test statistic is used for each pairwise difference between main effects.
+Here, a separate test statistic for each $j$ is more appropriate since the different features in the unsigned elementary feature vector $\bm a$ measure different features of the face.
+An illustration is given below in Section \ref{sec:compare-combine-Data1} and \ref{sec:compare-combine-Data1-2}.

+\textbf{Paired data} The approach given in this section can be extended to the paired data scenario with the following changes applied to the bootstrap procedure. \begin{enumerate} \item[(a)] Compute $a^{(2)}_{nj} - a^{(1)}_{nj}$ for each subject $n$ and each feature $j$, where $a^{(1)}_{nj}$ and $a^{(2)}_{nj}$ are the feature $j$ of vectors $\bm a_n^{(1)}$ and $\bm a_n^{(2)}$ for subject $n$ from Group 1 and 2 respectively. \item[(b)] Assign $+1$ or $-1$ to each $\bm a^{(2)}_{n} - \bm a^{(1)}_{n}$ randomly with equal probability, which forms the permuted sample.
+Repeat this step $B$ times. \item[(c)] Compute $t$-values on the permuted sample and record the largest $t$-value. \end{enumerate} An illustration of this compare-then-combine approach is given below for the Smile Data 2 in Section \ref{sec:compare-combine-Data2}.